Federal Judge Has Blocked Texas Fetal Burial Law

 A federal judge in Texas blocked a law mandating the burial or cremation of fetal tissue from abortions, miscarriages or ectopic pregnancy surgery in a decision on Wednesday.

-U.S. District Court Judge David Ezra issued a permanent injunction, prohibiting enforcement of the 2017 law, saying that it imposed "significant burdens on women seeking an abortion or experiencing pregnancy loss" and that it conveyed "minimal, if any, benefits."
+U.S. District Court Judge David Ezra issued a permanent injunction prohibiting enforcement of the 2017 law, saying that it imposed "significant burdens on women seeking an abortion or experiencing pregnancy loss" and that it conveyed "minimal, if any, benefits."

 "At best, enshrining the State's view of pregnancy increases the grief, stigma, shame, and distress of women experiencing an abortion, whether induced or spontaneous," Ezra wrote in his decision.
 "Women who do not believe embryonic and fetal tissue has a special status will be required to accept the State's prescribed methods of disposition as a condition of obtaining pregnancy-related health care."

-"At worst," he continued, "the challenged laws intrude into the realm of constitutional protection afforded to 'personal decisions concerning not only the meaning of procreation but also human responsibility and respect for it.'"
+"At worst," he continued, "the challenged laws intrude into the realm of constitutional protection afforded to 'personal decisions concerning not only the meaning of procreation but also human responsibility and respect for it.' "

 The law, which never went into effect, started off as a regulation that was later folded into a sweeping anti-abortion bill called Senate Bill 8 enacted in July 2017.
-It sought to change the process, established in 1986, that allows health care facilities to dispose of fetal and embryonic remains sewer systems or landfills.
+It sought to change the process, established in 1986, that allows health care facilities to dispose of fetal and embryonic remains in sewer systems or landfills.

 The lawsuit was filed on behalf of Whole Woman's Health and other Texas abortion providers, whose lawyers argued the burial and cremation requirements were a "politically motivated" attempt by the state to force abortion providers into closing because only a limited number of vendors would be willing or able to meet the "onerous" disposal requirements.